qbicsoftware/etl-scripts/README.md

 [register-raw-and-mzml.py](drop-boxes/register-convert-ms-vendor-format)

 **Resulting data model in openBIS**
-...Q_TEST_SAMPLE -> Q_MS_RUN per data file --> 2 DataSets per data file, one for raw data, one converted to mzML
+...Q_TEST_SAMPLE -> Q_MS_RUN per data file --> 2 DataSets per data file, one for raw data, one for the provided mzML

 **Expected data structure**
-In every use case, the data structure needs to contain a top folder around the respective data in order to accommodate both the raw and the converted file.
+The data structure needs to contain a top folder around the respective files in order to accommodate both the raw and the converted file.

 The sample code found in the top folder can be of type `Q_TEST_SAMPLE` or `Q_MS_RUN`.
 In the former case, a new sample of type `Q_MS_RUN` is created and attached as child to the test sample.